roandegraaf/GrowAssistant-Bridge/docs/custom_integrations.md

 1. Verify your `send_data` method implementation
 2. Check that device names match between configuration and code
 3. Ensure that your device is properly registered as an actuator

+### Actions Not Being Processed

+1. Check that you've registered action handlers in your `connect` method
+2. Verify that your action handler function returns the correct result
+3. Look for errors in the action handler logs

 ## Example Integrations